 In Revelation 19:16 Jesus is given the full title “KING OF KINGS AND LORD OF LORDS” (Revelation 17:14 switches it: “Lord of lords and King of kings”).
 The title indicates someone who has the power to exercise absolute dominion over all His realm.
 In the case of the Lord Jesus, the realm is all of creation.
 In John’s vision, Jesus is returning to judge the world and establish His earthly kingdom, as He predicted in Mark 13:26.

 When Jesus is called “King of kings and Lord of lords,” it means that, in the end, all other rulers will be conquered or abolished, and He alone will reign supreme as King and Lord of all the earth.
 There is no power, no king, and no lord who can oppose Him and win.
 There are myriad references to this absolute rule of Jesus and His preeminence over other rulers throughout Scripture.
 To mention just a few, Isaiah 40:23–24 says that the Lord brings “princes to nothing” and makes earth’s rulers “emptiness.”
 The mere breath of the Lord will “carry them off like stubble.”
-Daniel’s vision of the son of man in Daniel 7:13–14 is of one whom he calls “the Ancient of Days” whose everlasting dominion is over all people, nations and languages.
+The vision in Daniel 7:13–14 is of one whom Daniel calls “the Ancient of Days”—God the Father—who gives an everlasting dominion over all people, nations, and languages to “one like a son of man“—God the Son.
 In the New Testament, we get a better view of the One these passages refer to.
 The writer of Hebrews speaks of the Lord Jesus: “He is the radiance of the glory of God and the exact imprint of His nature, and He upholds the universe by the word of His power” (Hebrews 1:3).
 The next verse speaks of Jesus being “much superior” to the angels.
 Clearly, His rule over creation is absolute.

 Paul makes the point that Jesus was humbled in His earthly ministry and that His humiliation will result in glorification.
 In Philippians 2:5–11, Paul discusses the extent to which Jesus went to atone for sinners; Jesus’ perfect obedience is the reason that “God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father” (vv.
 9–11).
 The Suffering Servant becomes the King of kings (see Isaiah 53:10–12).